tbisaillon/credential-theft-lab/docs/credentialphishing.md

 Table 2.
 Do **not** use the Administrator account to connect, because it is not in the group replicating its passwords to the RODC, and the phishing protection will not work.

-Access your phishing campaign admin site with the credentials **admin/gophish**.
+Once connected to your lab network via GP, access your phishing campaign admin site by connecting to [https://10.0.2.10](https://10.0.2.10) in a browser with the credentials **admin/gophish**.

 ![Phishing Campaign 1](img/phishing_campaign_1.png)